-CRITERIA AND PROCEDURES FOR SUCCESSFUL COMPLETION OF CLINICAL EXPERIENCES
+CRITERIA AND PROCEDURES FOR ASSIGNING FINAL GRADES TO CLINICAL EXPERIENCES

 All Short Clinical Experiences must be completed successfully before proceeding on to a Long Clinical Experience.
+(See course syllabi for details of program progression)

 Grading and Intervention (The Entire DPT Grading Policy may be found in Appendix Two).